|552 page views|

 2. Look for a multi-forked tree that is about 10 feet left or so of a short, right-facing corner and about 80-100 feet right of the big Updraft corner.
 Climb the face (there is a short vertical crack) to an indistinct notch; the face below the notch can't be missed as the crack is obvious and there is a thin layer of dried bird shit on the face.
 (Not too bad, but your tastes may differ) After the notch go up 10 feet or so, drift right a bit and then back up and left to a prominent, well-chalked horizontal Use this horizontal to move over the bulge (crux), then traverse left and up for about 25 feet to an obvious V notch.
 After the notch, the top is not too far.

-The moves are nice, the protection is good, there are some minor route finding challenges that increase the fun factor - and I've rarely seen anyone on it.
+The second pitch doesn't follow a line.
+But the moves are nice, the protection is good, there are some minor route finding challenges that increase the fun factor - and I've rarely seen anyone on it.

 About 75 feet down the hill and right of the start of Cascading Crystal Kaleidoscope (CCK).
 Look for a small, dirty open book.
 Diana starts on the face 10 feet or so from the open book, just before the trail levels off.